The Way to Abide

 We are admonished in the New Testament to walk as Jesus walked; yet most Christians are painfully aware that they fail, especially in day-to-day living.
-This article, reprinted from The Liberating Secret, presents the Biblical solution to this seeming impossibility: a victorious life, based not on a one-time experience, but a "moment by moment walk based on a moment by moment cleansing."
+Then what do we do?
+What is the remedy?
+This article presents the Biblical solution to sin in our lives and how to return to what seems an impossibility: a victorious life, based not on a one-time experience, but a “moment by moment walk based on a moment by moment cleansing.”

 Faced with life as this daily combat with temptation, and the need of daily conquest, it is not surprising that so much space is given in the New Testament letters to our daily walk.
 Almost every letter mentions it.
 The writer usually progresses from some exposition of our standing in Christ to detailed instructions concerning the daily walk.